savasy/TurkishWordEmbeddings/README.md

 We also provide Turkish Word Embeedings for over 900k words, leaving inflected words as it is, e.g. söyledi, arabaların, öğrencilere.

 There are two approaches implemeted here: One is classifiation and other is projection learning.
-We write two papers, their abstract as follows
+They are part of two papers  as their abstracts follow

 PAPER 1: Classification of Semantic Relation Pairs in Turkish Using Word Embeddings